-The value of geospatial data is obvious to many people when it is in the form of a map or satellite image.
-The presence and value of geospatial data is not as obvious when it is embedded within text, statistics, charts, records, or other data in a database.
-Examples of geospatial data are street addresses, highway names, latitude-longitude coordinates, and mile markers.
-Geospatial data, when combined with other data, such as the name of an individual, a particular vehicle, the name of a hurricane, or the victims of an automobile accident, becomes geospatial information8.
+The intrinsic value of geospatial location is obvious to many people when it is used to guide driving and walking, buy and sell a house, respond to an emergency, or understand the world around us.
+The presence and value of geospatial location is not as obvious when it is embedded within text, statistics, charts, records, or other data in a database.
+Examples of these embedded geospatial data are street addresses, highway names, latitude-longitude coordinates, and highway mile markers.
+The key to success is to make sure that the value of using these data exceeds the cost to have gotten an answer.
+The FEA and this document go hand in hand to guide government agencies in doing just that - maximizing the value of using geospatial information and at the same time minimizing the costs.
+Geospatial data, when processed, often with other data, such as the name of an individual, a particular vehicle, the name of a hurricane, or the victims of an automobile accident, become geospatial information8.

-Geospatial information is ubiquitous in our everyday lives.
-Humans very often refer to information in its geospatial context.
-We speak of where we live, where we are as we are driving, where a hurricane is and where it is going, where an automobile accident occurred, what district we serve, what region is affected by a policy or event, the place a statistic represents or the place where it was gathered; where a cell phone call was made, where it was received or where the speakers are talking about; the room where a patient is in a hospital; or one of an innumerable other ways of relating phenomena to a location.
+Geospatial location is ubiquitous in our everyday lives.
+People very often refer to information in geospatial context.
+We speak of where we live, where we are as we are driving, where a hurricane is and where it is going, where an automobile accident occurred.
+In addition we talk about what district we serve, what region is affected by a policy or event, the place a statistic represents or the place where it was gathered; where a cell phone call was made, where it was received or where the speakers are talking about; the room where a patient is in a hospital; or one of an innumerable other ways of relating phenomena to a location.

-Geospatial services are typically implemented within software and hardware systems and provide many capabilities of value within the human endeavor.
-In its fullest sense, geospatial services can also be ubiquitous and cut across all lines of business in a multitude of applications.
-Geospatial information systems have tremendous potential to integrate information from seemingly disconnected activities and a variety of sources.
+Geospatial services are computer software applications that process data and information to answer user requirements.
+These services process many of the 'where's' in the previous paragraph and provide great value in daily life.
+In their fullest sense, geospatial services are ubiquitous and cut across all lines of business in a multitude of applications.
+Systems that process geospatial information have tremendous potential to integrate information from